DCOR-dev/dcor-docs/docs/sec_user_guide/access.rst

 DCOR-Aid instead, because:

 - You can more easily browse circles and collection in the DCOR-Aid GUI.
-- You can drag and drop resources from DCOR-Aid into Shape-Out (no need to copy and paste resource IDs).
+- You can drag and drop resources from DCOR-Aid into DCscope (no need to copy and paste resource IDs).
 - DCOR-Aid comes with a resource download manager.